rcatlin/valheim-server-cdk/README.md

-# Valhdiem Server with CDK
+# Valhiem Server with CDK

 An "easy" way to setup the infrastructure and a running valheim server (with manual backup capabilities) on AWS!